amargajula123/MLOps_California_House_Price_Prediction/README.md

 Discription about "-p" , "-n" and "Vertual Environment"
 ```
--p =  -p is the prefix if you use "-p" then your Vertual Environment(venv)
+-p =  -p is the prefix if you use "-p" then your "Vertual Environment(venv)"
-      will created inside your Current Working Dir
+      will created, inside your "Current Working Dir".

+      here i wanted to install "Vertual Environment(venv)" in my Corrent
+      Working Dir so i used "-p"

-      if you use "-n" then your Vertual Environment(venv)
+      if you use "-n" then your "Vertual Environment(venv)" will created
-      will created where ever your "Anaconda" is installed,
+      where your "Anaconda" is installed, there it will going to install
-      there it will going to install the Vertual Environment(venv)
+      the Vertual Environment(venv)

 venv = "folder", one folder gets created and inside that all the project
        required libraries getting stored which we installed,